 Militia can defend the United States by mobilizing the strong social cohesion of our local communities.
 That is, defending their communities against natural disasters and civil unrest.
 As America becomes more diverse, with less social cohesion, bouts of civil unrest (so frequent in US history) will become more severe.

-Militia are self-organizing to some degree (local volunteers under local leaders), although not self-supported or self-training.
+Militias are self-organizing to some degree (local volunteers under local leaders), although not self-supported or self-training.

-When protecting their homes, militia can display resilience under horrific circumstances.
+When protecting their homes, a militia can display resilience under horrific circumstances.
 Like that of the elderly and boys defending Berlin from the Russians in the closing days of WWII.
 They fought as determinedly as the Wehrmacht’s professionals did at Stalingrad (the standard for elite troops in the annals of world history).

-Trusted by and familiar with their community, members of the militia can operate more effectively under many circumstances than National Guard units.
+Trusted by and familiar with their community, members of a militia can operate more effectively under many circumstances than National Guard units.
 They can be trusted by the community, with greater ability than strangers to use force when and to the degree necessary.
 That is, they have the ability to use appropriate force while retaining public confidence.

-Militia are, of course, no panacea.
+Militias are, of course, no panacea.
 They have weaknesses different from those of police and National Guard.

 - Local organization and control inevitably creates wide variation in unit quality – and corruption.

-- They lack the training and experience of police and National Guard (although many will be veterans).
+- They lack the training and experience of police and the National Guard (although many will be veterans).
 Rivalries among the three groups can prove disastrous.

 What can an American militia do during an emergency?